tungmaimt/webchat/README.md

 How to run develop

-  Edit redis connect url in .env file with your redis connect url.
+  -Edit redis connect url in .env file with your redis connect url.

-  Start your redis.
+  -Start your redis.

-  Open your terminal or command prompt at the directory.
+  -Open your terminal or command prompt at the directory.

-  Install package of react client side, run:
+  -Install package of react client side, run:

     > npm install

-  Install package of server side, run:
+  -Install package of server side, run:

     > cd src/server/
     > npm install

-  If using terminal, run:
+  -If using terminal, run:

     > cd ../../
     > npm run dev

-  If using command prompt:
+  -If using command prompt:

-   Start your mongodb.
+   --Start your mongodb.

-   Run:
+   --Run:

       > cd ../../
       > npm run client

-   Open another command prompt at the directory and run:
+   --Open another command prompt at the directory and run:

       > cd src/server/
       > npm run dev